Port William (Wendell Berry): Stories

 Each of Berry's fictional works is set in and around Port William.
-There are to date eight novels, fifty-six short stories, a verse drama, and seventeen poems that touch on the people and life of the place.
+There are nine novels, fifty-eight short stories, a verse drama, and seventeen poems that touch on the people and life of the place.

 The chronology of the tales stretches from the United States Civil War to 2021.
 Within these stories a reader encounters both momentous and ordinary events in the lives of the Beechum, Feltner, Coulter, and Catlett families, individuals of which, along with others, make up the Port William membership.

 In his essay "Imagination in Place," Berry comments on his intentions for Port William: "I have made the imagined place of Port William, its neighborhood and membership, in an attempt to honor the actual place where I have lived.
 By means of the imagined place, over the last fifty years, I have learned to see my native landscape and neighborhood as a place unique in the world, a work of God, possessed of an inherent sanctity that mocks any human valuation that can be put upon it."